Women's, Gender, and Sexuality Studies

 An upgrade to the WGS Program Office made it even more student-centered.
 A WGS minor offers an interdisciplinary curriculum.
 It focuses on diverse experiences of women in national and international contexts.
 It also emphasizes interrogating power relations to create a more fair world.

-Why study Women's and Gender Studies?
+Why study Women's, Gender, and Sexuality Studies?

 Applications for the Women's and Gender Studies minor are always being accepted.